Vazovsk1y/Serilog.FluentDestructuring/README.md

 # Serilog.FluentDestructuring

-This package makes it possible to manipulate how objects are logged to [Serilog](https://serilog.net) using Fluent API.
+This package makes it possible to manipulate how complex objects are logged to [Serilog](https://serilog.net) using Fluent API.

 ## Motivation

 The [Destructurama.Attributed](https://github.com/destructurama/attributed) package provides convenient ways to configure Serilog complex object logging by using attributes.
-With these, you can easily ignore some properties, apply masking, and so on.
+With these, you can easily ignore some properties, apply masking and so on.
 But this attribute-based approach does introduce a dependency on Serilog in projects where such a dependency may be undesirable (a similar issue exists with Entity Framework Core and its attribute-based model configuring approach).
-This package emerged out of the need to eliminate this dependency and provide another way for the developers to configure logging using a Fluent API.
+This package emerged out of the need to eliminate this dependency and provide another way for the developers to configure complex objects logging using a Fluent API.

 ## Installation